limx0/nautilus_talks/20220617/slides.md

 ---

-@Chris to fix
-- Both a framework for trading systems, as well as several system implementations for backtesting, live trading and even a sandbox environment on the way (live data with simulated execution)
+- Both a framework for trading systems, with several system implementations for backtesting, live trading and even a sandbox environment on the way (live data with simulated execution)
-- Ports and adapters architecture, which copied the architecture of the distributed C# system
+- Ports and adapters architecture, which adopted the '_engines architecture_' of the distributed C# system
 - Highly modular and very well tested with a suite of over 3500 unit, integration and acceptance tests
-- Loose coupling of the system components via a highly efficient message bus and single cache has allowed us to move quite quickly with changes and improvements.
-Components interact using various messaging patterns through the message bus (Pub/Sub, Req/Rep or point-to-point) → meaning they don’t need knowledge of, or direct references/dependencies on each other.
-The message bus (written in Cython) is highly performant, withy benchmarks between direct method calls or message bus being nearly identical (slightly in favor of direct calls).
+- Loose coupling of the system components via a highly efficient message bus and single cache has allowed us to move quite quickly with changes and improvements
+- Components interact using various messaging patterns through the message bus (Pub/Sub, Req/Rep or point-to-point) → meaning they don’t need knowledge of, or direct references/dependencies on each other.
+- The message bus (written in Cython) is highly performant, with benchmarks between direct method calls or message bus being nearly identical (slightly in favor of direct calls).
 The loose coupling makes this worth it.

 ---
 @Chris to fix